quantide/qtraining/README.md

 1. Open RStudio
 2. Double-click on the project file
-3. Click "Build & Reload" on RStudio "Build" tab or click "Ctrl+Shift+B" on the keyboard
+3. Click "Check" on RStudio "Build" tab (without check the changes are not considered)

-_Note:_ When one ore more data file/s are added or when data documentation is modified, the package version MUST be updated.
-To update the package version modify _Version:_ tag in _DESCRIPTION_ file going forward of one digit (e.g. 027 --> 0.28)
+4. Click "Build & Reload" on RStudio "Build" tab or click "Ctrl+Shift+B" on the keyboard

 ### Create source package